FoleyX90/titanium_documentation/source/en/contribute.md

 <info>
 A pull request is a request for the HEAD of the branch.
 Any commits that you push to your branch, up until the moment the merge is actioned, will be merged into upstream/master.

-After a pull request has been sent, you should avoid pushing changes unless you agree with upstream that changes need to be made before it can be merged.
-In this case, you will need to send another pull request to advise that your changes are complete.
 </info>

 # Our Thanks

 Last, but by no means least, thank you for being interested-enough in Titanium to have read this far and for any subsequent contributions you decide to make.

-* * *

-** TODO:**

-* improve summary and bullet points?
-* improve the thanks section?
-* add more git prerequisites?
-* add more git tips?
-* liaise with Kevin Whinnery